-The Data Fitness Connector (DFC) data broadcaster is a Bluetooth device that allows Peloton bikes to communicate with fitness watches, head units, and apps—a feature that’s not available on stock Peloton bikes.
-It reads power and cadence data in realtime, through a cable connected to your bike, and broadcasts them to nearby devices, including those built around non-Peloton platforms like Zwift and Garmin.
+The Data Fitness Connector (DFC) data broadcaster is a device that allows Peloton bikes to communicate with fitness watches, head units, and apps—a feature that’s not available on stock Peloton bikes.
+It reads power and cadence data in realtime, through a cable connected to your bike, and broadcasts them wirelessly to nearby devices, including those built around non-Peloton platforms like Zwift and Garmin (See what products are supported).
 This allows you to enjoy the built-in functionality of your bike while simultaneously utilizing features and services that depend on third-party platforms.

 Interested in the fitness data you produce?
 Want more control over who else has access to those data?
 Prefer not to be locked into a particular platform?
 If you have a Peloton bike, then DFC is for you.